conxer/homework/Assignment_02/poission/README.md

 ## Results

-Our model achieves the following image fusion in the following ways:
+Our model achieves the following image fusion:

 ### 1、[Blend the equation into the sky background]